 5. It May Boost Productivity

-Python comes with a simpler syntax, making it easy to read.
+Python features a simpler syntax, making it easy to read.
 This allows developers to focus on creating solutions instead of spending most of their time understanding the code.
 As a result, Python can save a lot of time and effort during development.
 Moreover, Python supports dynamic typing, which automatically assigns data types to variables at runtime while writing the code.

 So, Python developers no longer need to declare variables and data types.
 Now, the variable is not of concern until code execution, allowing developers to focus on their work and get many more things done.
 This significantly increases developer productivity.